-Second in a series of concise gift guides for the 2015 holiday season.
+Second in a series of concise gift guides.
 On the docket for today?
 Things that transform jars into travel mugs and water bottles, as well as one actual travel mug.

 For a brief time in the mid-2000s, I worked a horrible admin job at a local university (this was the situation that convinced me that it was time to go to grad school).
 In order to save money, I packed both my breakfast and lunch up in a trio of mason jars nearly every single day.
 Coffee was stashed in a regular mouth pint.
 A breakfast smoothie was contained in a pint & half jar (which was a rare bird indeed back then, well before Ball reintroduced that size).
 And most days, I brought soup for lunch in a wide mouth pint jar.